Bible Studies

 Peter also emphasizes the grace of God, and some expositors feel it is his main emphasis.
 However, the word suffering or some cognate words that go with it occur in this epistle sixteen times.
 Hope is always tied with the suffering.
 Therefore, it is fair to say that the theme is the Christian hope in the time of trial.

-Day/Time: Saturdays, 10:30 am
+Day/Time: Fridays, 10:30 am

 Share This